admindatahandbook/book/testing/index.md

 Alexandra Wood is a fellow at the Berkman Klein Center for Internet & Society at Harvard University and a senior researcher contributing to the Harvard Privacy Tools Project.
 Her research explores new and existing regulatory frameworks for data privacy and their relationship to approaches to privacy emerging from other fields.
 She also contributes to the development of new legal instruments, analytical frameworks, and policy recommendations to better support the sharing and use of research data while preserving privacy, utility, transparency, and accountability.
 She currently serves as an advisory board member for the Privacy Engineering Section of the International Association of Privacy Professionals and in 2019 she received the Caspar Bowden PET Award for Outstanding Research in Privacy Enhancing Technologies.

+## Disclaimer {-}

+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of their funders.

 ## Acknowledgements {-}

 Work of Kobbi Nissim, Salil Vadhan, and Alexandra Wood was partially supported by the US Census Bureau under cooperative agreement No. CB16ADR0160001.
 Salil Vadhan was also partially supported by a Simons Investigator Award.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of their funders.
-Some of the content in this chapter (Sections 1--3) is excerpted from, adapted from, or otherwise based, in part, on Alexandra Wood, Micah Altman, Aaron Bembenek, Mark Bun, Marco Gaboardi, James Honaker, Kobbi Nissim, David R. O'Brien, Thomas Steinke, and Salil Vadhan, "Differential Privacy: A Primer for a Non-technical Audience", 21 *Vanderbilt Journal of Entertainment & Technology Law* 209 (2018) *and* Micah Altman, Alexandra Wood, David R. O'Brien, Salil Vadhan, and Urs Gasser, "Towards a Modern Approach to Privacy-Aware Government Data Releases", 30 *Berkeley Technology Law Journal* 1967 (2015).
 The authors thank their coauthors on those papers, as well as Jean-François Couchot and Jean-Marc Gervais for their inquiries that led us to uncover a mistake in the calculation of Table \@ref(tab:diffprivtable1); Mercè Crosas, Raj Chetty, and John Friedman for their comments on the case studies; Marco Gaboardi and Michael Hay for help with software tools; and Simson Garfinkel, Steven Glazerman, Michel José Reymond, Jayshree Sarathy, Anja Sautmann, Lars Vilhuber, and the members of the Bridging Privacy Definitions Working Group for their review comments on earlier drafts.

-[^diffpriv1]: For an overview of traditional SDL techniques, see @harris-kojetin_statistical_2005 and chapter 5.
+[^diffpriv1]: For an overview of traditional SDL techniques, see @harris-kojetin_statistical_2005 and chapter \@ref(discavoid) in this Handbook.

-[^diffpriv2]: For an introduction to de-identification techniques, see @garfinkel_-identification_2015.
+[^diffpriv2]: For an introduction to de-identification techniques, see @garfinkel2016.

 [^diffpriv3]: See, e.g., Chapter 2 Section 25 of the Thirteenth Census Act [@thestatutesatlargeoftheunitedstatesofamerica1909].